The Protein Myth

 Even I'm not immune.
 For years I put vegan protein powder in my smoothies justifying it by telling myself that I'm super-active, and constantly doing muscle repair, and needed the boost.
 But I didn't.
 I was already getting plenty of complete protein, and the extra was just coming out of my bank account and then going out in my urine.
 It's only in the last year that I finally woke up from this.

-Me while supplementing with protein powder (age 43, 12 years vegan)
+Me while supplementing (age 43, 12 years vegan)

 Me after I stopped supplementing (age 48, 17 years vegan)